The Cheapest Places to Live in BC 2026

 Because it enjoys more sun than the coast, the rolling hills in the Thompson-Okanagan region are flush with crops and vineyards.
 Logging and manufacturing also play a large role in the economy, but with Alberta to the east and Washington to the south, there are plenty of trades and industries to choose from.

-According to our data, Salmon Arm is a cheap and safe place to call home.
-Although its median listed house price was higher than Penticton at the time of writing, it has a lower overall cost of living and renting – plus, its break-and-enter rate is 10 times lower than that of Kelowna.
+According to our data, Salmon Arm is an inexpensive and safe place to call home.
+Although its median listed house price was higher than Penticton at the time of writing, it has a lower overall cost of living – plus it's not listed as one of the most dangerous cities in the country, unlike Kelowna and Kamloops, which are relatively close by.

-By the numbers, Salmon Arm counts 20,000 residents, 300 local businesses, 11 schools, three post-secondary institutions, and a projected growth rate of 5% over the next 10 years.
-If you’re looking to start a business, the Commercial Revitalization Tax Exemption Program and a multitude of local organizations are eager to help.
+Salmon Arm has 20,000 residents, 1,200 businesses, 25 schools, and is home to Okanagan College.
+If you're looking to start a business, the Commercial Revitalization Tax Exemption Program and a multitude of local organizations are eager to help.

 7. Port Alberni (Alberni-Clayoquot on Vancouver Island)